 The textualization of the operations that they supervised provided them with a wider, more accurate, timely, and accessible record of work.
 They were able to use this text to augment and enhance their supervisory function.

 Executives become the subject for whom the mediatization of work is prepared for, allowing them to exercise unmediated, subjective authority, making decisions that are not alogorithmically dictated, for example.
 Clerks are the object of this process, their efforts being turned into data so that they can be better controlled, and ideally accelerated.

 So the stakes for workplace elites are high in the “informating” of the office.
 It sharpens the definition of what makes their work distinctive, and it makes those skills more ineffable, less quantifiable, more the apparent magical properties of the individual executives themselves.
-I sketched out some of these ideas in this post.

 To the extent that skilled practice eludes codification, it provides a living resource for the preservation of oral culture … Senior executives, because of the authority they enjoy, have been able to preserve the orality of their culture, perhaps more successfully than any other group.
 This serves to maintain the conditions that support their authority, as it protects the opacity of their know-how.